 Share this post:

-No need to carry heavyweight pants and long jeans during your summer holidays in Greece.
-Day temperature from June to August is about 30-32oC, therefore you will mostly need 2 pair of shorts and 4-5 T-shirts or sleeveless tops.
+No need to carry heavyweight pants and long jeans during your summer holidays.
+Day temperature from June to August is about 30-32oC, therefore you will mostly need 2 pairs of shorts and 4-5 T-shirts or sleeveless tops.
 Ladies can also bring 1-2 long skirts or dresses.
 For the chilly evenings, bring a light sweater or a cardigan.

 A very useful item for the ladies is the versatile sarong.
 The sarong can serve as a top, a skirt, or a long dress.
 It can even serve as a warm blanket or a beach towel.
 Plus it is very light and easy to pack.

 Do not overdo it with the number of clothes.
 You will be surprised to actually discover that you will not need much of the stuff in your suitcase.
 After all, if you find yourself missing something very valuable, you can buy it in Greece.
 There are many low-budget shops on the islands.